WillGolden80742/GeradorBinario/README.md

-Certainly!
-Here's a revised README.md, taking into account that the project was developed using NetBeans:

----

 # GeradorBinario

 GeradorBinario is a simple Java Swing application developed using NetBeans that facilitates the conversion of text to binary and vice versa.
 The application offers a user-friendly graphical interface for inputting text, generating binary code, and interpreting binary code back into text.